The House of Yoga

 Restorative Yoga

 Restorative yoga is a style of yoga that encourages physical, mental, and emotional relaxation.
-Appropriate for all levels, restorative yoga is practiced at a slow pace, focusing on long holds, stillness, and deep breathing.
-Props, like blocks, bolsters, blankets and straps are used so that you are supported in your pose comfortably.
-You will then hold the pose for an extended period of time.
+Appropriate for all levels, restorative yoga is practiced at a slow pace, focusing on long holds and stillness.
+Props, like blocks, bolsters, blankets and straps are used so that you are fully supported in your pose, creating an effortless practice to facilitate relaxation and health.
+The focus is on the release of physical and mental tension to allow calming the nervous system.
 This practice is great to balance an active yoga schedule or to give yourself a break from a stressful week.

 Vinyasa